ChristianMitrache/AI_Joke_Generation/README.md

 Efforts to computationally generate humour go back to the 1990s.
 In the recent past, deep learning models (in particular models based on the transformer architecture) have pushed the state of the art in all major NLP tasks.
 Previous work in humour generation has used sequence-to-sequence modesl with LSTM units for both the encoder and decoder to generate jokes.
-Some previous GITHUB repos fine-tuned GPT2 models to  This project aims to improve on this by fine-tuning RoBERTaSHARE; an encoder-decoder architecture which uses robustly pre-trained BERT architectures for both the encoder (Trained as a Masked Language Model) and decoder (Trained as a Causal Language model).
+Some previous GITHUB repos fine-tuned GPT2 models to perform this task.
+This project aims to improve on this by fine-tuning RoBERTaSHARE; an encoder-decoder architecture which uses robustly pre-trained BERT architectures for both the encoder (Trained as a Masked Language Model) and decoder (Trained as a Causal Language model).

 ## Data-Set

 The dataset titled "One Million Reddit Jokes" by HuggingFace was used.
 Features that were extracted from the data-set consisted of build-ups, punchlines and scores (up-votes).
 Only jokes that had fewer then 50 words in the buildup and fewer then 20 words in the punchline were kept.
-Restricting the jokes to these sequence lengths provids 2 major benefits.
+Restricting the jokes to these sequence lengths provides 2 major benefits.
 First, the shorter sequence lengths drastically improved the speed and memory requirements of gradient updates enabling the training of larger models on google collab GPUs.
-Secondly, shorter less complex sequences should make it easier for the model to learn relationships between the buildups and punchlines.
+Secondly, shorter, less complex sequences should make it easier for the model to learn relationships between the buildups and punchlines.
 After the data pre-processing, the data-set contained approximately 350,000 jokes.

 Preliminary analysis on the remaining jokes revealed that the remaining jokes contain many semi-duplicates, (jokes which have very similar buildups or punchlines).
 It was decided to keep these jokes in the training data as this has the effect of biasing the model to more popular punchline formats.
-Jokes with many semi-duplicates usually have larger scores, so keeping semi-duplicates in training can be viewed as over-sampling jokes with higher scores.
+Jokes with many semi-duplicates usually have larger scores, so keeping semi-duplicates in training can be viewed as over-sampling joke formats with higher scores.

 ## Architecture